 What was the piscine like?

 The first one was really warm and welcoming, everyone was nice and friendly.
 It felt like a meeting of all the intelligent people my age, everyone was really smart in their own way.
 I thought it was a humbling experience.
-It was definitely nerve wracking because it felt like learning a whole new language in 30 days was too much and too fast.
+It was definitely nerve-wracking because it felt like learning a whole new language in 30 days was too much and too fast.
 At the same time it was a fun challenge.

 I failed miserably, I thought all the IT experience would help me and I was used to being the guy people would come to for answers.
 Since I didn’t get accepted the first time, I took a year off to study and learn C on my own.
 The piscine sparked a realization that software engineering is what I really wanted to do.
 That time off after failing the piscine was a personal challenge to learn as much as I could.
 I looked for a job to pay the bills, but I would code all night.
 I streamed myself coding on Twitch, and people would come in and talk to me.
-Before I came back for a second piscine I studied and made sure I was ready.
+Before I came back for a second piscine I made sure I was ready.

 During the second piscine I spent more time asking questions, even if I thought I knew the answer, just to see how other people approached problems.
 I have a good photographic visual memory and would mentally try to go back and fix my mistakes from the previous piscine.
 I reached out to more people and asked questions, tried not to be so final about my decisions, tried to be more open about how problems can be solved, and I talked to more people because I thought that might be more helpful.